 The Ridgeway must be one of the best places in Southern England for connoisseurs of cloud formations, as they build up over the downs and over the Cotswolds to the north of the Vale.
 Aficionados will feed their addiction by visiting www.cloudappreciationsociety.org.

 The wind is a feature that soon impresses itself upon the walker, particularly along the high and largely treeless downs to the west of the Thames.
 Here the wind has free space to build up its strength, and the prevailing westerlies, often bearing rain, sweep across the tops of the downs and along the length of the open trail.
 It is for this reason that many prefer to walk The Ridgeway from west to east, although many hardy souls prefer the wind in their face and the different views and experience of walking westwards towards Avebury.
+Wind direction can be monitored via occasional wind vanes that may be seen along the route.
+A fascinating history of wind vanes may be seen here.

 Whichever direction you choose, and whatever the season, suitable clothing is essential; and don’t forget a hat!
 In the summer, the downs can be refreshingly cool, but the sunshine can be a real problem.
 Don’t forget the lotion and cover up exposed skin.
 The route along the escarpment is remote from the villages and their facilities at the foot of the slope.
 It is essential to carry water and to avoid dehydration.